rubyeffect/faceauth/README.md

 ## Customization

-We built Faceuth to help you quickly integrate contact form in your application.
+We built Faceauth to help you quickly integrate form in your application.
 However, we don't want to be in your way when you need to customize it.

 Since Faceauth is an Rails engine, all its views are packaged inside the gem.
 These views will help you get started, but after some time you may want to change them.
 If this is the case, you just need to invoke the following generator, and it will copy all views to your application: